-Arulius Barbs are a peaceful and active shoaling species that you should keep in a group of 8 or more individuals.
-If you maintain them in smaller groups, they will feel unsafe and not display their true colours.
-In addition, they might harass other fish species if kept in too small a group.
+Arulius Barbs are and active shoaling species that should be kept in groups of eight or more.
+Maintaining them in smaller groups will make them feel unsafe and prevent them from displaying their true colours.
+They may also harass other fish species if kept in too small a group.

-Arulius Barbs are a very hardy species that adapt to most aquarium conditions as long as it has pristine water quality.
-However, these fish show a more vivid colouration in aquariums containing a few hiding places.
-Therefore, you should ideally decorate the aquarium with areas of dense vegetation and open spaces for this fast-moving fish to swim around.
-A few shaded areas among roots are also appreciated, and filtration is essential when keeping Aurulius Barbs.
+Araulius Barbs adapt well to most aquarium conditions as long as the water quality is pristine.
+A few hiding places in an aquarium, however, enhance the colouration of these fish.
+As a result, you should create an aquarium with areas of dense vegetation and open spaces for this fast-moving fish to swim around in.
+When keeping Aurulius Barbs, a few shaded areas among roots are also appreciated, and filtration is essential.

-Adult Arulius Barbs have dark brownish-olive colouring on their backs that become lighter on their sides.
-These fish also have white shading on their ventral surface.
-In addition, these fish have a black, vertical patch on the middle of their body, above the beginning of their pelvic fin, as well as a second black, vertical blotch above its anal fin and a third black bar or blotch on the base of their caudal fin.
+The backs of Arulius Barbs are dark brownish-olive, and their sides are lighter.
+On their ventral surface, these fish also have white shading.
+Additionally, they have a black vertical patch at the middle of their body, above their pelvic fin, a black vertical blotch above their anal fin, and a third black bar or blotch at the base of their caudal fin.
 However, these marks are not as defined as the other two blotches.
-Most of the fins on these fish are thin and transparent except for the anal and caudal fins that display some reddish hues, and their Dorsal fin is long and flowing and often striped with grey or black.
-Adults possess more pronounced colours than juveniles.
+These fish's anal and caudal fins display some reddish hues, and their Dorsal fin is long and flowing, often striped with grey or black.
+The colours of adults are more pronounced than those of juveniles.